FOD in the Summer?!?!

 5 Helpful / 1 Not

 Pros: Good combination of wooded holes to start (1-8), open holes in the middle(9-13) then back to the woods (14-18).
 All shots in your arsenal needed for success here.
-Several standout holes- #1 (dogleg right and pronounced drop into the woods), #8 (uphill hyzer) and the 750 ft. hole 11.
+Several standout holes- #1 (dogleg right and pronounced drop into the woods) and #8 (uphill hyzer) .
 Dual tee boxes at most holes.
 Great signage showing the hole, suggested flight path and distance.
 Little yellow "next hole" arrows make navigation easy.
 Baskets new and of high quality.
 Nice board located by practice basket with map, course rules and the names of each hole.
 OB areas (pathways, road) exist but aren't overly ridiculous in nature.
 Very nice park in a quiet area of NJ.

-Cons: Tee boxes made out of stone and too small for my taste.
-The rough is almost oppressive in spots and is most certainly God-awful in the summer to the novice or recreational player.
+Cons: Many tee boxes made out of stone and still a work in progress.
+The rough is oppressive in spots and is most certainly God-awful in the summer to the novice or recreational player.
 Several open holes play near soccer fields and aren't particularly interesting.
 Some areas of junk/trash strewn about in the woods.
-Ticks a possibility and also saw a snake while playing.
+Hole 16 (hanging basket) flat out stinks, a "throw and hope" shot with no true landing area.

 5 of 6 people found this review helpful.